yogster/blog/content/post/a-new-global-village.md

 The non-technical posts will be:

 - Pseudo-socio-economical ramblings like this post
-- About my experiences decentralising (mainly de-Googling) my life
+- About my experiences distributing (mainly de-Googling) my life
 - About my experiences trying to create a new global village in my community

 The technical posts will be:

-- How-to guides to help other decentralise theirs
+- How-to guides to help other distribute theirs
-- About decentralised services out there for you to use
+- About distributed services out there for you to use
-- About decentralised technologies (IPFS, Blockchain, Smart contracts, cryptocurrencies...)
+- About distributed technologies (IPFS, Blockchain, Smart contracts, cryptocurrencies...)

 Thanks for reading!